i-MSCP/plugins/incubator/CronJobs/README.md

 A crontab file is under the control of this plugin as soon as you add a cron task for the user to which it belong to, through the cron jobs interface provided by this plugin.

+## Plugin translation

+You can translate this plugin by copying the l10n/en_GB.php language file and by translating all the array values inside the new file

+Feel free to post your language files in our forum for intergration in a later release.

 ## Plugin usage

 A small contribution for use of this plugin is requested by doing a donation on my paypal account ( paypal@nuxwin.com ).